remotivelabs.broker

 class RestbusSignalConfig:

-This class defines how a specific signal should behave when emitted by Restbus.
-A signal can have:
+Defines how a specific signal should behave when emitted by the Restbus.

 Attributes:

-• loop: Values emitted in order after the initial sequence
+• loop: Values emitted repeatedly after initial is exhausted.
+Must not be empty.

-• initial: Optional values emitted once before the loop starts
+• initial: Values emitted once before loop starts.
+Defaults to no initial values.

 name: str